JacobBumgarner/VesselVio/Build.md

 pip install -r requirements.txt
 ```

 5. If you want to run the application from your terminal, navigate to the directory location where the VesselVio source-code is located.
 The source-code can be downloaded from our [GitHub page](https://github.com/JacobBumgarner/VesselVio).
 Make sure VV has been activated before trying to execute any files!
+We use [Visual Studio Code](https://code.visualstudio.com) which takes care of all of these steps automatically upon configuration.
    - Navigate to the VesselVio directory (example below) and activate the VV environment
 ```markdown
 cd desktop/VesselVio